andreasbm/lit-translate/README.md

 ## ➤ Advanced Customisation

 If you want you can customise just about anything by overwriting the configuration hooks.
-Below is an example on what you can customise.
+Below is an example of what you can customise.
+Try it as a playground [here](https://codepen.io/andreasbm/pen/gOoVGdQ?editors=0010).

 ```typescript
 import { registerTranslateConfig, extract, get, use } from "lit-translate";